The French eat rich foods and drink lots of wine. So why are they so thin and fit? Just what is the secret to the French paradox?

 In the French diet, fresh ingredients, locally grown produce and quality ingredients are the norm.
-It is not typical to eat so much processed food in France and there is an active dislike of much processed food.
+It is not typical to eat so much processed food in France and there is an active dislike of much-processed food.

 Americanization of France

-Sadly, the very French diet and culture that keeps the people of this country fit is being slowly eroded by an invasion of American culture.
+Sadly, the very French diet and culture that keeps the people of this country fit are being slowly eroded by an invasion of American culture.
 Starbucks and McDonald's are in many big towns, but they are often in tucked-away places.